American Airlines bets big on supersonic travel with order of 20 planes

-American Airlines orders 20 supersonic jets that can travel from New York to London in three hours
+American Airlines orders 20 Boom Supersonic jets that can travel from New York to London in three hours

 American Airlines has put money down on the return of supersonic commercial air travel